EffectOrientedProgramming/book/Chapters/04_Initialization.md

   )
 ```

-Unfortunately our program is now ambiguous.
-It cannot decide if we should be making `Toast` in the oven, `Bread` in the toaster, or any other combination.
+This program is ambiguous---it doesn't know whether to make `Toast` in the oven or `Bread` in the toaster.

 ## Disambiguating Dependencies

-If you find discover that your existing types produce ambiguous dependencies, introduce more specific types.
+To solve the problem, introduce more specific types.
-In our case, we choose to distinguish our `Heat` sources, so that they are only used where they are intended.
+We'll distinguish our `Heat` sources, so they are only used where intended.

 ```scala 3 mdoc:silent
 import zio.*